ChiaraSolito/CongruenceClosureDAG/README.md

 ### SMT files

-Smt2 format is accepted only in DNF form.\
+Smt2 format is accepted only in AND with eachother.\
 As for the text files, the formula is read as different equalities and disequalities in AND.

 Example of structure of a 'input.smt2' file: